Yonah Martin: Career

 Born in Seoul, South Korea, Martin immigrated to Canada with her family in 1972, settling in Vancouver.
-With deep roots in both Korean and Canadian heritage, she became a community activist and voice of authority for Canadians of Korean descent.
+With roots in both Korean and Canadian heritage, she became a community activist and voice of authority for Canadians of Korean descent.
 Inspired by her Canadian-born daughter and immigrant parents, and with a desire to "bridge communities", she co-founded C3 Society in 2003.

 Martin graduated from the University of British Columbia in 1987, and earned a Master of Education in 1996.
 She spent 21 years as an educator in Abbotsford, Burnaby and Coquitlam school districts until her appointment to the Senate.

 On June 19, 2013, her Bill S-213 (Korean War Veterans Day Act), which enacts July 27 as a day of remembrance for Veterans of the Korean War, received Royal Assent.

-Martin called for the resignation of her Senatorial colleagues Patrick Brazeau, Pamela Wallin and Mike Duffy following the Canadian Senate Expense Scandal.
+Martin called for the resignation of her senatorial colleagues Patrick Brazeau, Pamela Wallin and Mike Duffy following the Canadian Senate Expense Scandal.
 The text of Martin's motion would have allowed the impugned senators to keep their Senate life, health and dental insurance.

 Martin has received the Spirit of Community award for Cultural Harmony (2004), the Order of Korea Moran Medal from the Government of the Republic of Korea (2009) and the Queen's Diamond Jubilee Medal (2012).